• Skip to primary navigation

 This post may contain affiliate links.
 Please refer to the terms page for more information.

-• Use the freshest carrots you can find and shred finely in a food processor.
+• Use the freshest carrots you can find.
+Peel the carrots and shred finely in a food processor or grater.
 Alternatively, purchase pre-shredded carrots from your grocer.

 • Use unsweetened applesauce as the sweetened version will change the taste of the cake.